BruceHenry/blog/source/_posts/InteractiveMap_02.md

 ---
 #### Show me the code!
 You can find the code at this [Github Repository](https://github.com/BruceHenry/blog-webpage/tree/master/interactive-map/02).

-Now let me briefly introduce the steps of making this data visualization.
-I will skip the **rendering map** part that has already covered in my previous blog ([Make an Interactive Map 01](https://brucehenry.github.io/blog/public/2018/01/19/InteractiveMap_01/)).
+Let me briefly introduce the steps of making this data visualization.
+I will skip the **rendering map** part that has already covered in my previous blog.

 ##### Step 1: Set Projection with `d3.geo`
 **Projection** means the center of map, so we need it to convert real-world coordinates(longitude and latitude) into locations in our map.
 It should be **updated** every time user drag or zoom in/out.